 in our office every four to eight weeks.
 The total time for

 treatment is based on individual needs.
-Boosting

 Your Confidence